Cyril Bernard Papali

-Cyril Bernard Papali (1902–1981), also known as Fr.
-Cyril Bernard of the Mother of God OCD, was an Indian priest, theologian, writer, academic and a Peritus at the Vatican II.
-A priest belonging to the O.C.D.
-(Order of Carmel Discalced) of Manjummel Province in Kerala, Papali was known for his scholarship in Christian as well as Indian theologies and wrote a number of books on these subjects.
+Cyril Bernard Papali, OCD (1902–1981), in religion Cyril Bernard of the Mother of God, was an Indian Catholic priest, writer, academic and a peritus at the Second Vatican Council.
+Belonging to the Discalced Carmelites of the Manjummel province in Kerala, Papali was known for his scholarship in Christian and Indian theologies and wrote a number of books.

 Biography

 Cyril Bernard Papali was born in Kara, in the south Indian state of Kerala on 26 September 1902.
 After opting the Third Order Discalced Carmelite (T.OCD) of the Archdiocese of Verapoly as the base of his vocation on 15 May 1924, he completed his vocational studies to be ordained as a priest on 30 May 1931.
 Eventually, he became the Prior General of the Congregation, a position he held until 1950, when he was called to Rome where he taught Hinduism at the Pontifical Urban University.
 He worked at the university till his retirement in 1972.
 In between, he was a Peritus at the Second Vatican Council on the question of laity which was in session from 1962 to 1965 and served as a Consultant of Vatican Secretariat for Non-Christians in 1964.